 The ‘getting from A to B’ part is a necessity, a way of getting to where I want to go.
 I mean, who actually enjoys sitting on a stuffy coach with a numb bum for hours?
 Or getting flustered because you’re holding up the airport security queue while trying to repack your bag?

-It wasn’t until I took my first overnight train from Varanasi to Kolkata that I realised the journey can be just as, if not more, memorable as exploring a destination.
-I may have ambled around the Taj Mahal in awe and danced with hundreds of people covered in pink powder for Holi, but befriending local families in the station during a five-hour delay and being offered homemade snacks by a fellow passenger are some of my fondest memories of the trip.
+It wasn’t until I took my first overnight train from Varanasi to Kolkata that I realised the journey can be just as, if not more, memorable as exploring a place.
+I may have ambled around the Taj Mahal in awe and danced with hundreds of people covered in pink powder for Holi, but befriending a local family at the station during a five-hour delay and being offered homemade snacks by a fellow passenger are some of my fondest memories of the trip.

 Rail travel is also on the rise as more people consider the environmental impact of their adventures.